jason89521/daxus/docs/api.md

 });
 ```

-The returned value of `model.defineAction` is an 'accessor creator'.
+The returned value of `model.defineAccessor` is an 'accessor creator'.
 It will be used when you want to use `useFetch` or `useInfiniteFetch`.

 ### `model.mutate`